 Visit the Alberta Sports Hall of Fame and Museum, along Hwy 2, to test your skills at the golf putting area (and eight other games too), tour the hall of fame, hockey gallery and sports-themed museum exhibits.

-While you’re there, sign up for the museum’s annual golf tournament on August 4, 2016 at the Innisfail Golf Club.
+While you’re there, sign up for the museum’s annual golf tournament in August at the Innisfail Golf Club.
 Your registration includes breakfast, green fees, golf cart and dinner.
 Play this challenging and scenic 27-hole course, designed by Bill Robinson in 1924.
 And after conquering Innisfail’s toughest hole – the uphill and hard to read Hazelwood 4 – celebrate at the tourney banquet in their new licensed clubhouse.

 Image courtesy of The Nursery Golf & Country Club on Facebook.